Talljack/daily-code-stats/README.md

 # Daily Codes Stats

-A Nodejs script to count your daily codes, and it will auto-update daily code stats on your README.md
+A Nodejs script to count your daily codes, and it will auto-update daily code stats on your README.md.

+You can use this action to your homepage repo, and it will update your README.md every day.
+Example: [Talljack](https://github.com/Talljack/Talljack/blob/main/.github/workflows/code-stats.yml)

 ## Usage